golightlyb/tao/README.md

  * **overhaul**
    - completely new goods, systems, weapons, stations, events, sectors, etc.

  * **new features**
    - sectors booby-trapped with proximity mines (detectable with a subsystem!)
+       + hint: try tractoring them into an enemy!!!

  * **quality of life enhancements**
    - hidden stashes can now be interacted with at transporter range
    - some Avorion bug fixes